Woven Wire Mesh vs Perforated Plate Sieves (Benefits & Drawbacks + Video)

 The screening media that you integrate into your test sieves ultimately comes down to what your industry standards tell you to use.
 For example, there are specific aggregate tests throughout the world that specifically call for the use of perforated plate test sieves.

-That said, mesh sieves are generally used when working with particles on the finer side of the spectrum.
-Perforated plate sieves, on the other hand, are the ideal solution when working with coarse particles.
+Mesh sieves are generally used when working with particles on the finer side of the spectrum.
+That said, perforated plate sieves are the ideal solution when working with abnormally shaped particles.

 Accurate Test Sieve Analysis Starts With Selecting the Right Screening Medium